NewOrbit Triangle Blue

 Planning for Disaster Recovery for a cloud-hosted application can be daunting.
 Different cloud technologies have different SLAs and different abilities to deal with failures (see Azure Failover and Resilience 101 for an overview).

-Different business and different systems have different resilience requirements; Some may require no downtime at all whereas others can cope with many hours of downtime.
+Different businesses and different systems have different resilience requirements.
+Some may require no downtime at all whereas others can cope with many hours of downtime.
 There are often also different contractual requirements in play for different systems.
-It is a well-known adage that for every 9 you add to the end of the SLA target, the cost goes up by an order of magnitude so it is very important to match your level of resilience with your business requirements to avoid spending more than you need to.
+It is a well-known adage that for every 9 you add to the end of the SLA target, the cost goes up by an order of magnitude, so it is very important to match your level of resilience with your business requirements to avoid spending more than you need to.

 Our process goes through the following steps: